starius/ScPrime/doc/Developers.md

 Developer Environment
 =====================

-Sia is written in Go.
-To build and test Sia, you are going to need a working go environment, including having both `$GOROOT/bin` and `$GOPATH/bin` in your `$PATH`.
-For most Linux distributions, Go will be in the package manager, though it may be an old version that is incompatible with Sia.
+SiaPrime is written in Go.
+To build and test SiaPrime, you are going to need a working go environment, including having both `$GOROOT/bin` and `$GOPATH/bin` in your `$PATH`.
+For most Linux distributions, Go will be in the package manager, though it may be an old version that is incompatible with SiaPrime.
 Once you have a working Go environment, you are set to build the project.
-If you plan on cross compiling Sia, you may need to install Go from source.
+If you plan on cross compiling SiaPrime, you may need to install Go from source.
 You can find information on that [here](http://golang.org/doc/install/source).

-Sia has a development build, an automated testing build, and a release build.
+SiaPrime has a development build, an automated testing build, and a release build.
 The release build is the only one that can synchronize to the full network.
-To get the release build, it is usually sufficient to run `go get -u gitlab.com/NebulousLabs/Sia/...`.
-This will download Sia and its dependencies and install binaries in `$GOPATH/bin`.
+To get the release build, it is usually sufficient to run `go get -u gitlab.com/SiaPrime/Sia/...`.
+This will download SiaPrime and its dependencies and install binaries in `$GOPATH/bin`.

-After downloading, you can find the Sia source code in `$GOPATH/src/gitlab.com/NebulousLabs/Sia`.
+After downloading, you can find the SiaPrime source code in `$GOPATH/src/gitlab.com/SiaPrime/SiaPrime`.
 To build the release binary, run `make release-std` from this directory.
 To build the release binary with a (slow) race detector and an array of debugging asserts, run `make release`.
 To build the developer binary (which has a different genesis block, faster block times, and a few other tweaks), just run `make`.

-If you intend to contribute to Sia, you should start by forking the project on GitHub, and then adding your fork as a "remote" in the Sia git repository via `git remote add [fork name] [fork url]`.
+If you intend to contribute to SiaPrime, you should start by forking the project on GitHub, and then adding your fork as a "remote" in the SiaPrime git repository via `git remote add [fork name] [fork url]`.
 Now you can develop by pulling changes from `origin`, pushing your modifications to `[fork name]`, and then making a pull request on GitHub.